visuallization/opengl-playground/README.md

 # OpenGL Playground
 This project is my playground to learn and experiment with OpenGL.
-It is based on ["The Chernos: OpenGL Series"](https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2&index=1).
+The basic setup is based on ["The Chernos: OpenGL Series"](https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2&index=1).